Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Interpretability

 \subsection{Topological features and representative cycles}

 Nanoporous materials, and especially MOFs, are known for how tunable they are: experimentalists can synthesize materials with precisely sized pores.
-Understanding how structure influences a particular material property helps guide this process.
-Persistent homology is especially helpful here.
-The features it defines have an immediate interpretation that can be incorporated into synthesis.
+Understanding how structure features influence a particular material property helps guide this process.
+Our approach incorporating persistent homology is especially helpful in this task.

 The points in a persistence diagram correspond to voids and channels of specific sizes.
-A point $(b,d)$ in a 2-dimensional diagram is generated by a cavity that can fit the largest sphere of radius $d$; the largest sphere that can escape from the cavity (and move to a larger cavity) has radius $b$.
+A point $(b,d)$ in a 2-dimensional diagram is generated by a cavity that can fit the largest sphere of radius $d$; the largest sphere that can access the cavity has radius $b$.
 A point $(b,d)$ in a 1-dimensional diagram is produced by a channel in the material, specifically, by its narrowest ``bottleneck.''
 The death value, $d$, records the radius of the largest sphere that can pass through this bottleneck.
 The birth value, $b$, records how close the atoms of the bottleneck are to each other.

-For each dataset and each target property, the most important 1D and 2D birth-death points, as identified by the random forest algorithm, are listed in Tables~\ref{tab:top-bd-bw}, ~\ref{tab:top-bd-core}, and ~\ref{tab:top-bd-hmof}.
+For each dataset and each target property, the most important 1D and 2D birth-death points, as identified by the random forest algorithm, are listed in Table~\ref{tab:pore-sizes}.
 We note a few patterns.
 In the case of methane adsorption in all three regimes (infinite dilution, low pressure, and high pressure), the 2D birth and death values are similar for both the BW and CoREMOF datasets --- in fact, almost identical for the infinite dilution and high pressure cases.
-Specifically, birth values are around 2.3 -- 2.4 \AA\ for high pressure methane adsorption, and 3.4 -- 3.8 \AA\ for low pressure and infinite dilution methane adsorption.
-Death values are 3.2 \AA\ for high pressure methane adsorption, and 4 -- 4.6 \AA\ for low pressure and infinite dilution methane adsorption.
-Another pattern to note in the hMOF dataset is that 1D death values get larger as \COO adsorption increases, meaning the size of the largest sphere able to pass through the channel increases.
+Specifically, birth values are around 2.3--2.4 \AA\ for high pressure methane adsorption, and 3.4--3.8 \AA\ for low pressure and infinite dilution methane adsorption.
+Death values are 3.2 \AA\ for high pressure methane adsorption, and 4--4.6 \AA\ for low pressure and infinite dilution methane adsorption.
+The radius of a methane molecule is assumed to be 3.8 \AA.
+These results suggest that pores somewhat larger than this radius adsorb well at low pressures and partial pressures, while at high pressures slightly smaller pores influence the overall adsorption capacity of the MOF.

+Another pattern to note in the hMOF dataset is that 1D death values get larger as pressure increases, meaning the size of the largest sphere able to pass through the channel increases.
+The radius of a \COO molecule is assumed to be 3.3 \AA.
+For high pressure targets, the model picks out the channels that can accommodate the molecule of this size.
+The 1D birth/death values for lower pressures correspond to smaller pores, such as the porous surface, which is related to the binding regions of the material's pore.